SlotifyApp/api/README.md

 `/api/events` eventstream route.
 From there, notifications can be sent from server to client in real time.

-If a notification is meant for a user who doesn't have a client (ie. not currently using the website, imagine an offline user was added to a team), then on the next login these notifications are fetched from the database and displayed.
+If a notification is meant for a user who doesn't have a client (ie. not currently using the website, imagine an offline user was added to a slotifyGroup), then on the next login these notifications are fetched from the database and displayed.